On almost hypohamiltonian graphs: Introduction

 \section{Introduction}

-Every graph in this paper will be undirected, finite, connected, and neither contain loops nor multiple edges, unless stated otherwise.
-A graph is \emph{hamiltonian} if it contains a cycle visiting every vertex of the graph---such a cycle is called \emph{hamiltonian}.
+The graphs in this paper are undirected, finite, connected, and contain neither loops nor multiple edges, unless explicitly stated otherwise.
+A cycle through every vertex of a graph is called \emph{hamiltonian} and a graph containing such a cycle is called \emph{hamiltonian}, as well.
 A graph $G$ is \emph{hypohamiltonian} if $G$ itself is non-hamiltonian, but for every vertex $v$ in $G$, the graph $G - v$ is hamiltonian.
-The study of hypohamiltonicity goes back to a paper of Sousselier~\cite{So63} from the early sixties.
-The survey of Holton and Sheehan~\cite{HS93} provides a good overview.
-New material published after the appearance of this survey includes an article of Jooyandeh, McKay, \"{O}sterg{\aa}rd, Pettersson, and the second author~\cite{JMOPZ}, work of McKay~\cite{Mc16}, and the paper~\cite{GZ} by the two authors of this work.
+We refer the reader to the 1993 survey of Holton and Sheehan~\cite{HS93}, and, for recent results, to the article of Jooyandeh, McKay, \"{O}sterg{\aa}rd, Pettersson, and the second author~\cite{JMOPZ}.

-We now introduce our terminology---see \cite{Di10} for undefined notions.
-We call a vertex \emph{cubic} if it has degree~3, and a graph \emph{cubic} if all of its vertices are cubic.
-Consider a graph~$G$.
-Two edges of $G$ are \emph{independent} if they have no common vertices.
-We use $\deg(v)$ to denote the degree of a vertex~$v$ and put $\Delta(G) = \max_{v \in V(G)} \deg(v)$.
-The \emph{girth} of a graph is the length of its shortest cycle.
-A cycle of length~$k$ will be called a \emph{$k$-cycle}.
-For $S \subset V(G)$, $G[S]$ shall denote the graph induced by $S$.
-A not necessarily connected subgraph $G' = (V',E') \subset G = (V,E)$ is \emph{spanning} if $V' = V$.
-For a set $X$, we denote by $|X|$ its cardinality.
-Following Aldred, McKay, and Wormald~\cite{AMW97}, we say that a graph $G$ is \emph{hypocyclic} if for every $v \in V(G)$, the graph~$G - v$ is hamiltonian.
-Hamiltonian hypocyclic graphs are called ``1-hamiltonian'', see e.g.~\cite{CKL70}, so the family of all hypocyclic graphs is the disjoint union of the families of all 1-hamiltonian and hypohamiltonian graphs.
+Following Aldred, McKay, and Wormald~\cite{AMW97}, we call a graph $G$ \emph{hypocyclic} if for every $v \in V(G)$, the graph~$G - v$ is hamiltonian.
+Hamiltonian hypocyclic graphs are often called ``1-hamiltonian'', see e.g.~\cite{CKL70}, so the family of all hypocyclic graphs is the disjoint union of the families of all 1-hamiltonian and hypohamiltonian graphs.
 A graph $G$ is \emph{almost hypocyclic} if there exists a $w \in V(G)$ such that $G - w$ is non-hamiltonian, but for every vertex $v \ne w$ in $G$, the graph~$G - v$ is hamiltonian.
-We call $w$ the \emph{exceptional vertex} of $G$.
+We shall call $w$ the \emph{exceptional vertex} of $G$.
 If $G$ is additionally non-hamiltonian, then $G$ is called \emph{almost hypohamiltonian} (with exceptional vertex $w$).

-This article is structured as follows.
-In Section~\ref{section:McKay} we solve a problem of McKay: he asked~\cite{Mc16} whether infinitely many planar cubic hypohamiltonian graphs of girth~5 exist.
-We settle this question affirmatively.